Learn something new every day

 The goal of sports medicine is to prevent injuries and optimize a healthy lifestyle.
 Once an injury takes place, the goal is to then make sure the injured person comes as close to a complete recovery as possible.
 In some cases, this may mean no noticeable loss of performance, but in others there may be a substantial loss.

-Some doctors who already specialize in a form of medicine may further decide to specialize in sports medicine.
-For example, an orthopedic surgeon, who is already a specialist, may decide to move into the field of sports medicine.
+Some doctors who already specialize in a form of medicine may further decide to specialize in this field.
+For example, an orthopedic surgeon, who is already a specialist, may decide to move into the field.
 As that physician works more with sports-related injuries, his or her skill in treating those injuries naturally grows as well.
 This could be very important, especially for professional athletes who are injured and depend on a good physician so that they can continue earning their living.

 There are lots of sports medicine careers that offer generous pay and stable work.
 Sports is a huge business these days and often even high school sports teams will employ a professional training staff to look after the health of their athletes.
 When you think about all the college sports teams and then all the pro sports leagues you get a sense of how much work there is to go around.